Intangible-pg18/Cpp-Deep-Dive/README.md

 - ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) - ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+) - ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+)
 ## MEMORY (UNDER THE HOOD)
 A typical memory representation of C++ program consists of following sections.
-1. Text segment (Code segment) -: Contains the compiled Machine code (program) instructions.
+1. Text segment (Code segment) -: Contains the compiled Machine code instructions.
 2. Initialized data segment (Data segment) -: Initialized global and local static variables.
 3. Uninitialized data segment (Block Started by Symbol (BSS) segment)-: Uninitialized or zero-initialized variables and constants.
 4. Heap (Free store) -: Used for Dynamic Memory allocation.
-C++ managed by new, delete.
+In C++ managed by new and delete.
 5. Unallocated-: Free area, available to be utilised for growth by heap or stack.
-6. Stack -: Used for local variables and passing arguments to functions, along with return address of the next instruction to be executed when the function call is over.
+6. Stack -: Used for local variables and passing arguments to a functions, along with return address of the next instruction to be executed when the function call is over.
 The stack is comprised of a number of Stack Frames, with each frame representing a function call.
-7. OS -: Environment variables, command line arguments.
+7. OS and the BIOS level -: For Environment variables and command line arguments.
 >>> ![alt text](https://cpp.tech-academy.co.uk/files/2013/01/memoryLayout5.png)
 ---
 >>> ![alt text](https://media.geeksforgeeks.org/wp-content/uploads/memoryLayoutC.jpg)